oracle/coherence-operator/docs/samples/operator/logging/custom-logs/README.md

    The above will build the Docker image with the cache and login configuration as well as compiled Java classes

-   > Note: If you are running against a remote Kubernetes cluster you will need to
+   > Note: If you are running against a remote Kubernetes cluster you
-   > push the above image to your repository accessible to that cluster.
-You will also need to
+   > will need to push the above image to your repository accessible to
-   > prefix the image name in your `helm` command below.
+   > that cluster.
+You will also need to prefix the image name in your
+   > `helm` command below.

+   > Look something that looks like the string `Successfully tagged
+   > custom-logger-sample:1.0.0-SNAPSHOT`

 1. The result of the above is the docker image will be built with the cache configuration files and compiled Java classes with the name in the format custom-logger-sample:{version}.